webconnex/slate/source/includes/_appendix.md

 completed | is completed
 <!-- transferred | is transferred -->
 canceled | is canceled
-pending offline payment | is pending offline payment pending final payment | is pending final payment waitlisted  | is waitlisted
+pending offline payment | is pending awaiting an offline payment pending final payment | is pending awaiting an final payment waitlisted  | is waitlisted

 ### Transactions